LivePersonInc/CordovaMessagingSDKSample/README.md

 The plugin itself does NOT include any copies of the Android SDK `aars` libraries.
 You should download the [latest version of the Android SDK from here on github](https://github.com/LP-Messaging/Android-Messaging-SDK/releases).
 Once downloaded, follow the instructions in the `/docs` folder for adding the Messaging SDK to your Android Cordova app in Android studio.

-## TODO -- update for v.2.1.1

-Android v2.1.0 `aars` files are located in `/sdk-libs/android/v2.1.0` for your convenience **BUT ALWAYS CHECK GITHUB RELEASES LINK ABOVE FOR THE LATEST VERSION**
+Android v2.1.1 `aars` files are located in `/sdk-libs/android/v2.1.1` for your convenience **BUT ALWAYS CHECK GITHUB RELEASES LINK ABOVE FOR THE LATEST VERSION**

 ----------